spokanelibrary/org/BUILDME.md

 the org chart
 ===
-a list of files touched in org. attempt to group all changes under /org directory
+a list of files touched in org. attempt to group all changes under /org directory.

 * .gitignore
 * BUILDME.md